 After your done reading this read my follow up post:

 Anyone who has been on my blog for more than ten minutes knows that I love, Love, LOVE Final Fantasy.
 There’s just something about the series as a whole that I can’t get enough of.
-With fantastic story lines, great characters and innovative systems of gameplay, it has been my favorite series of ANYTHING since the first time I played it, all the way back in 1987.
+With fantastic story lines, great characters and innovative systems of gameplay, it has been my favorite series of games since the first time I played it, all the way back in 1987.

 Over the years Final Fantasy has taken on a number of different forms besides the typical RPG format.
 Chocobo Racing injected FF series characters into the Mario Kart format.
 Dirge of Cerebus fused FF7 with the first person shooter genre.
 Theaterhythm even took the series into the rhythm game genre!
-Dissidia, however, placed the game firmly in the fighting game genre and ho boy, what a place to be!
+Dissidia, however, placed the game firmly in the fighting game genre and what a place to be!
 Though it was released AFTER Dissidia Final Fantasy, Dissidia 012 [duodecim] Final Fantasy (what a name!) is actually the prequel to Dissidia.

 Supposedly ‘duodecim’ translates as: Twelfth Conflict.
 Makes sense, as this game refers to the 12th cycle.
 Even so, it makes for a really long name for a game.
 Especially when ‘012’ is already in the name.